 - Lower sodium DASH diet.
 You can consume up to 1,500 mg of sodium a day.

-Both versions of the DASH diet aim to reduce the amount of sodium in your diet compared with what you might get in a more traditional diet, which can amount to a whopping 3,500 mg of sodium a day or more.
+Both versions of the DASH diet aim to reduce the amount of sodium in your diet compared with what you might get in a typical American diet, which can amount to a whopping 3,400 mg of sodium a day or more.

 Here's a look at the recommended servings from each food group for the 2,000-calorie-a-day DASH diet.